Rotating wheel space station: Rotating wheel stations

-2018: A planetarium movie Mars 1001 shows a fictional mission to Mars employing a rotating spacecraft.
-Fallout 76 includes a ruined space station that has a rotating wheel on it in a location called The Crater.
+2018: The video game Fallout 76 includes a ruined space station that has a rotating wheel on it in a location called The Crater.

 2019: The video game Outer Wilds features multiple: the base game contains a rotating gravity wheel inside of a planet to maintain a gravitational pull within the planet's center.
 The 2021 DLC Echoes of the Eye features a planet-sized, wheel-shaped starship that rotates to create artificial gravity.

 2022: The Mandalorian is shown on a rotating ring with artificial gravity in The Book of Boba Fett.

 2022: The season 3 premiere of For All Mankind, an Apple TV+ original series, depicts a space hotel with a rotating wheel for gravity generation which becomes important to the storyline after the rotating mechanism malfunctions.

+2022: The computer game Ixion centers around a mobile rotating wheel station named Tiqqun, with an FTL drive named Ixion, after the divine punishment exacted on the mythological king Ixion (being bound to a flying, spinning wheel).

+Rotating wheel spacecraft

+1966: Larry Niven's short story "The Warriors" (published in the 1975 collection Tales of Known Space), the first of the Man–Kzin Wars series, features a Bussard ramjet colony ship with a rotating habitable section named the Angel's Pencil.